pliniker/mo-gc/doc/Project-RFC.md

 One solution is to use Thread Local Storage so that each thread will be able to access its own buffer at any time.
-The overhead of looking up the TLS pointer is a couple of extra instructions in a release build to check that the buffer data has been initialized:
+The overhead of looking up the TLS pointer is a couple of extra instructions in a release build to check that the buffer data has been initialized

-    cmpq $1, %fs:offset
-    je .label

 A journal buffer maintains a count at offset 0 to indicate how many words of adjustment data have been written.
 This count should be written to using [release](https://doc.rust-lang.org/std/sync/atomic/enum.Ordering.html) ordering while the GC thread should read the count using acquire ordering.

-My guess is that the buffer size should equal the page size, though benchmarking will permit discovery of an optimum size.
+This design should improve on typical reference counting implementations, where the count is maintained on the object being counted itself, through better cache locality: the application threads only need to write to a buffer that can simply be an array of contiguous memory.

 Finally, it should be noted that the root smart-pointers shouldn't necessarily be churning out reference count adjustments.
 This is Rust: prefer to borrow